2020 Democrats see opportunity on foreign policy

 The pressures of the presidency are unique in American politics, and it’s nearly impossible for candidates, regardless of their party, to amass comparable experience as senator, governor or in other positions.
 The last several American presidents have also taken office without significant foreign policy experience, including Trump, who never served in government or the military before he was elected, and Barack Obama, who spent just two years in the Senate before his 2008 victory.

 Still, Democrats see an incentive to outline their vision for America’s role in the world.
-Most are quick to condemn Trump’s approach, but interviews with foreign policy advisers for several campaigns reveal that 2020 Democrats are still formulating own plans for complicated foreign conflicts.
+Most are quick to condemn Trump’s approach, but interviews with foreign policy advisers for several campaigns show that 2020 Democrats are still formulating own plans for complicated foreign conflicts.

 Some Democrats are open to talking to North Korean leader Kim Jong Un, as Trump did last weekend.
 Advisers for Harris, Sanders and former Vice President Joe Biden all said their bosses would not rule out a face-to-face meeting with Kim under the right circumstances.